shiraZadok/OOP_Task5-6_JungleGame/README.md

 ##### Yirat Peleg

 # The Maze Of Waze
->This project deal with graphs.
-There is some algoritims that
+This project deal with graphs.
+There is some algoritims that applied on the graph and help to navigate on him.
+For example, the user can find the shortest path between two vertex on the graph, one vertex represent the source an other represent the destination.